victornas91/victornas91/README.md

 Database: PostgreSQL, MySQL, MongoDB

-DevOps: Google Cloud, Azure, Jenkins, Docker, Ansible, Terraform
+DevOps: AWS, Azure, Jenkins, Docker, Ansible, Terraform, Kubernetes, NGINX

 The games featured above are part of my project Mobius Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!